jdan/compiler.lean/README.md

 ### `compile : Expr -> list Instr`

-Compiles an `expr` to produce a list of instructions
+Compiles an `Expr` to produce a list of instructions

 ```
 compile (Val 42)